Chancellor Kristin Sobolik taps experienced strategist, communicator Adella Jones to serve as chief of staff

 “We don’t march alone,” Jones said.
 “We march with the region.
 That’s what I like about what’s happening with Greater St. Louis, Inc. We’re part of the regional agenda.
 We’re part of what’s right with our region, and we walk with our partners to bring that united voice with no sunlight between us.”

-One project Jones could help push forward is proposed redevelopment of a portion of South Campus near Natural Bridge Road and the UMSL South MetroLink station into mixed-use development that would benefit not only the university but the surrounding community in north St. Louis County.
+One project Jones could help push forward is the proposed redevelopment of a portion of South Campus near Natural Bridge Road and the UMSL South MetroLink station into mixed-use development that would benefit not only the university but the surrounding community in north St. Louis County.
 The vision for the redevelopment is outlined in UMSL’s newest Campus Master Plan.

 Jones expects there to be a period of adjustment as she gets acclimated to working in academia, but she’s excited to tap into the enthusiasm that is in abundance at a university.